 So it doesn’t feel too heavy.
-And once you wear the clothes and the softer actually can detect like all different types of motions or it’s actually six motions including, you know, like just opening and closing your fingers but at the same time you know like hand shaking motion and then same thing without gravity and also like (inaudible) and palm up palm down.
+And once you wear the clothes and the softer actually can detect like all different types of motions or it’s six motions including, you know, like just opening and closing your fingers but at the same time, you know like hand shaking motion and then same thing without gravity and also like (inaudible) and palm up palm down.

-So when I had a look at the glove It reminded me of an exoskeleton now it just because of the way that it’s designed and looked at you wouldn’t happen to be wearing one would you?
+So when I had a look at the glove It reminded me of an exoskeleton now just because of the way that it’s designed and looked at you wouldn’t happen to be wearing one would you?

-So basically what it’s doing is it takes that information, puts it on a screen, and then allows the software to, for example, grab a ball, throw a ball or let go of the ball, something like that.
+So basically what it’s doing is it takes that information, puts it on a screen, and then allows the software to, for example, grab a ball, throw a ball, or let go of the ball, something like that.

 If you’ve had a stroke, and during recovery, you’ll know what a scary and confusing time it can be.
 You’re likely to have a lot of questions. going through your mind, like, how long will it take to recover?
-Will I actually recover?
+Will I recover?

 What things should I avoid?
 In case I make matters worse, doctors will explain things.
-But obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.
 If this is you, you may be missing out on doing things that could help speed up your recovery.

 If you’re finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.

 They’ll not only help you better understand your condition.
-They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide it’s free.
+They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide It’s free.

 Yeah, okay.
 So what it’s doing is it helps you see the baseline where I started.
 After I’ve used it for an amount of time, how far I’ve come?

 Yeah, and also like, it tells you how reactive you are, you know, because I there’s a lot of cues like happening now, like, the software is telling you like catch the baseball right now.
-And when the ball is like coming at your hand, with the right timing, you should be doing this.
+And when the ball is coming at your hand, with the right timing, you should be doing this.